waffle-iron/docs-rackspace/.github/ISSUE_TEMPLATE.md

-### Request for additional documentation on a product or feature
+### Missing information

-###  Feedback or suggestions
+### Feedback

 ## Report a product issue

-Note:  We're using this issue to track problems or feedback related to the documentation.
-If you have product-related issues, we'll be happy to pass them along.
-Or, you can submit the issue directly to the product team from the Rackspace Product Feedback website at https://feedback.rackspace.com/.
+*You can also submit product operations or performance issues directly to the Rackspace product team from the Rackspace Product Feedback website at https://feedback.rackspace.com/.*